kairosity/mp4-lionize/README.md

 <br>

-- The cart dropdown is identical, although it shrinks a bit to fit on smaller mobiles such as the iphone5 & old SEs.
+- The cart dropdown is almost identical on mobile, although it shrinks a bit to fit on smaller mobiles such as the iphone5 & old SEs.
-- Also, its position on mobile is on the same level as the hamburger icon, rather than alongside the rest of the links.
+- Also, it sits next to the hamburger icon on mobile, rather than alongside the rest of the links.
 - This was to ensure that it was super accessible to users as they shop.

 <br>